siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 IMG, DIV, P, and H1 made up 83% of all LCP nodes (on mobile).
-This doesn't tell us if the content was an image or text though as background images can be applied with CSS.
+This doesn't clarify if the content was an image or text though as background images can be applied with CSS.

 {{ figure_markup(
   image=".png",